 - You may not be listed on UN or EU sanction lists.

 These conditions apply at the time your visa is issued, as well as when you enter and stay in the Schengen region.
-It is therefore important that you are able to document at all times that you have the necessary funds to pay for your stay and return trip, and that you hold a valid travel insurance policy.
+It is therefore important that you at all times can document that you have the necessary funds to pay for your stay and return trip, and that you hold a valid travel insurance policy.
 If you do not meet these conditions, your visa can be confiscated and revoked, in which case you will be required to leave the Schengen region immediately.

 If the Immigration Service suspects that you intend to seek permanent or long-term residency in Denmark, or that you may pose threat to national security or public safety, your visa application will be refused.